top of page

 SWIFT Services

-At cyber&, we have extensive experience in carrying out security assessment projects on SWIFT systems.
+At cyber&, we have extensive experience conducting security assessment projects on SWIFT systems: CSP Assessments.

 In this article, in addition to introducing our services, we aim to share best practices that every entity should consider when implementing and securing its infrastructure under SWIFT's official standards.